marco-pontes/timeline-app/README.md

 ## Overview

 Built with type safety, scalability, and developer experience in mind.
 A batteries included Vite + React application.
 This project was started up from a boilerplate template called [Vite React Boilerplate](https://github.com/RicardoValdovinos/vite-react-boilerplate)

+### What you like about your implementation.
+I like it because it tries to be as modern as possible.
+It uses typescript and has all kinds of tools to test.
+All that while following ESlint rules and trying to be as clean as possible, moving business logic to a custom hook.

+### What you would change if you were going to do it again.
+Try to clean up the timelineItem component

+### How you made your design decisions.
+For example, if you looked at other timelines for inspiration, please note that.
+I tried to follow the project structure, maintaining components separated and maitaining cohesion.
+I tried to keep components simple and moved heavy logic to a hook, while maintaining only the presentation in the component.
+I looked for other timelines for inspiration on how to show the items in a better way.
+This project structure is very organized and ready for production.

+### How you would test this if you had more time.
+Playwright is already configured, so I would create tests with it.
+I would finish the TimelineItem test, which I didn't have time to finish.

 - [pnpm](https://pnpm.io) - A strict and efficient alternative to npm with up to 3x faster performance
 - [TypeScript](https://www.typescriptlang.org) - A typed superset of JavaScript designed with large scale applications in mind